minnojs/minno-quest/src/0.0/basics/javascript.md

 //This object has four variables in it.
 The weight variable is an object inside an object.

 // Here are the two main methods to refer to the object's properties console.log(person.name)		    // prints 'John Ridley' console.log(person['family'])		// prints 'Stroop' console.log(person.weight.kg)		// prints '68'
 ```

-The property name and values are separated using a colon `:`, pairs are separated using a semicolon `;`.
-Object property names can be any string (=text), number, array, or object.
+The property name (sometimes called key) and values are separated using a colon `:`, propertyName:value pairs are separated using a comma `,`.
+Property names can be any string (=text).
 The properties are accessed either using brackets `obj['propertyName']` or using dot(.) notation `obj.propertyName`.

 ### Functions
 Functions are one of the fundamental building blocks in JavaScript.
 A function is a JavaScript procedure—a set of statements that perform a task or calculate a value.